 BPH or kidney stones are common treatable urinary problems.
 Bloody or pink urine may be a sign of a serious condition.
 If you see blood in your urine, call for an appointment with a urologist right away.

 Changes to the testicles or penis also become more common with age.
 It’s normal for testicles to shrink a little or the scrotum to hang lower, but other changes in their size or feel of them can indicate a health condition.

 Self-exams are recommended to monitor for symptoms like swelling, lumps, pain, or size, shape, or consistency.
 Penile changes that should prompt a urologist visit include sores, pain, or developing a curve.

 Erectile dysfunction (ED)

 Occasional ED happens to most men, at any age, but begins to occur more frequently in their late 40s.
 When it becomes a persistent problem, the cause is often one of many health conditions that become more common as you age, like heart disease.
 A urologist can help find the cause and work with you to find the right treatment.

-A decrease in sex drive or lack of desire may indicate low testosterone.
-Testosterone affects body fat, energy, sex drive, mood, concentration, muscle strength, and more.
+Low testosterone can cause health and intimacy problems.
+Testosterone affects body fat, energy, intimate drive, mood, concentration, muscle strength, and more.
 It’s common for testosterone levels to decrease beginning in your 40s, which is known as Low Testosterone or Low T. It can be treated with testosterone replacement therapy to make you feel more like yourself again.